WDPS-Team/Large-Scale-Entity-Linking/README.md

 ### 2.1.
 Architecture Overview

-Our Solution is built on the Big Data Framework Apache Spark [TODO] to allow scaling out with increasing document sizes and is divided into overall seven stages, as displayed in Figure [1](#img-architecture-overview). , which are described in more detail in the designated sections.
+Our Solution is built on the Big Data Framework Apache Spark [[1](#c1)] to allow scaling out with increasing document sizes and is divided into overall seven stages, as displayed in Figure [1](#img-architecture-overview). , which are described in more detail in the designated sections.
 The Entity Linking pipeline can be triggered by the [`run.sh`](./run.sh) bash script.
 The script reads the given input WARC file, copies it to HDFS (to allow Spark's worker nodes to access the file), and then submits the Python pipeline code ([`src/spark.py`](./src/spark.py)) to the YARN cluster.
 After job execution the output files are collected and copied to the local file system.
+More information on how to run the pipeline can be found in Chapter [3.
+DAS4 Execution](#3-das4-execution).

 <p align="center">
     <img src="docs/overview.svg" id="img-architecture-overview"/>